Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Simulation Results and Discussion

 \subsection{Experimental Results}

-Fig.~\ref{fig:convergence} illustrates the reward curves of the proposed JSGD and other baselines for RSMA-enabled LAE networks.
+Fig.~\ref{fig:convergence} illustrates the reward curves of the proposed JSGD and other baselines for RSMA-enabled LAWNs.
 We can observe that the proposed JSGD-RS algorithm achieves a notably higher reward value, stabilizing around $0.7493$, whereas the JSDR-RS baseline only reaches approximately $0.1235$.
 The performance gap indicates that the graph diffusion architecture can better exploits environmental structure and interdependencies among UAV locations and user associations.
-As expected, random method shows the poorest performance of near $-2$, highlighting the necessity of intelligent AeBS deployment and resource allocation.
 Besides, the proposed JSGD-RS demonstrates faster convergence, stabilizing after approximately $100$ episodes, while the JSDR-RS method exhibits slower convergence with higher oscillations throughout the training process.
 This is because the diffusion mechanism naturally propagates information gradually between nodes, thereby enabling efficient representation learning.
-A high reward indicates that the generated optimization strategy can provide services with a high achievable sum rate and high coverage, demonstrating the proposed JSGD is effective in optimizing communication service provisioning in LAE networks.
+A high reward indicates that the generated optimization strategy can provide services with a high sum rate and high coverage, demonstrating the proposed JSGD is effective in optimizing communication service provisioning in LAWNs.

 Fig.~\ref{fig:denoising_step} illustrates the reward curves of the proposed JSGD algorithm under varying numbers of denoising steps.
 First, we observe that the average reward improves as the number of denoising steps increases, and the JSGD algorithm with $25$ denoising steps achieves the highest reward values, while the JSGD algorithm with $5$ denoising steps achieves the weakest performance due to insufficient noise reduction.
 This is because a greater number of denoising steps makes the noise-added distribution more closely approximate a standard normal distribution, which facilitates learning an accurate posterior distribution.
 However, increasing the number of denoising steps also results in higher computational time.
 In particular, as the number of denoising steps grows from $15$ to $25$, the reward improvement becomes insignificant, while the computation time noticeably increases from $36.9s$ to $83.7s$.
 Therefore we select $15$ denoising steps as a compromise, thereby achieving a balance between reward and training costs.